Key Information for Parents

 Payments to the School

-The bank details for BAFTA, school dinners & swimming are as follows:
+The bank details for BAFTA, school trips and swimming are as follows:

 Sort Code: 30-97-95